Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

      :_CoordinateAxisType = "GeoX";
 ~~~

-The rotated longitude coordinate must be in the range [-180,180] (so there will be a problem when it crosses the dateline).
-Code contributed by Robert Schmunk.
+The rotated longitude coordinate must be in the range [-180,180], meaning there will be a problem when it crosses the dateline.
+This code was contributed by Robert Schmunk.

 #### rotated_latlon_grib

-Grib 1 projection 10 and Grib 2 projection 1.
-This is not a standard CF projection.

 ~~~
  char rotated_pole;